Skip to main content

 Neurotransmitter Function and Cognitive Health

-The influence of female hormones extends profoundly into the realm of and cognitive health.
+The influence of female hormones extends profoundly into the realm of neurotransmitter function and cognitive health.
 Estrogen, for example, modulates the activity of neurotransmitters such as serotonin, dopamine, and norepinephrine, which are critical for mood regulation, cognitive processing, and overall brain function.
 Fluctuations or declines in estrogen can contribute to symptoms like brain fog, memory difficulties, and mood swings often reported during perimenopause.

 Progesterone and its metabolites, particularly allopregnanolone, interact with GABA receptors in the brain, exerting anxiolytic and sedative effects.
 This explains why micronized progesterone can be so effective in improving sleep quality and reducing anxiety.
 Testosterone also plays a role in cognitive function, though its precise mechanisms in the female brain are still being elucidated.
 While some studies have not definitively shown cognitive benefits from testosterone therapy in women, individuals often report improvements in mental clarity and energy.